redwankarimsony/redwankarimsony/README.md

 # ML Competitions on [Kaggle](https://www.kaggle.com/)

 The following table contains all the code bases of the competitions that I participated on Kaggle.
-The original code repo is in this profile.
-However for easier glide through all of them, I organized them in this table.
-This table may help you to find the specific problem and solutions.
+Most of the solution are done through kaggle kernel.
+However, a copy of them are uploaded in their respective repos.
+For easier browse all of them, this table may help you to find the specific problem and solutions.
 Keep Learning!

 | No. |                                  Challenge Name                                  |                                                                                         GitHub Repo                                                                                            |      Type      |                       Position                        | LeaderBoard |
 | :-: | :------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :------------: | :---------------------------------------------------: | :---------: |